Is your office COVID secure?

 One effective option to improve air quality in indoor spaces is to introduce KAST Elfofresh Air Renewal and Purification System.
 This system is installed for consistently clean air, at the right temperature and the right level of humidity.
 At the same time, it recovers the energy contained in the exhaust air flow, multiplying it thanks to the heat pump technology.
 In this way, it reduces the fresh air load and supplies additional capacity, helping to maintain comfortable conditions.

-The World Health Organization states that indoor air pollution is responsible for approximately one death every 20 seconds worldwide.
+The World Health Organisation states that indoor air pollution is responsible for approximately one death every 20 seconds worldwide.
 We spend 90% of our time indoors where numerous pollutants accumulate.
 Simply introducing untreated outdoor air to dilute indoor pollutants is not enough because of polluting agents present in outdoor air.

 Ventilation system with mechanical filters also develop and release a certain quantity of toxic microbial substances.
 Mostly caused from decomposition, as well as endotoxins.
 The use of Electrostatic filters allows high antibacterial action and high efficiency on sub-micron particles.